Suvorova-Alexandra/PSP_labs_5semestr/README.md

 * primitive java console app
 <!-- end of the list -->
 2 lab:
-* hierarchy
+* Hierarchy
-* classes, inheritance
+* Classes, Inheritance
 <!-- end of the list -->
 3 lab:
-* interfaces
+* Interfaces
-* abstract classes, classes
+* Abstract classes, Classes
 <!-- end of the list -->
 4 lab:
 * TCP/IP and UDP technologies